The goal of the research line is to develop and scale-up efficient thermal energy storage solutions for power generation related applications.

 Low-cost, large-scale Thermal energy storage (TES).
 TES is a cost-effective way to enhance electrical grid flexibility while contributing to the decarbonization of electricity generation as well as H/C in the industry.
 In particular, apart from Concentrated Solar Power technology, decarbonization of conventional thermal power plants by replacing firing chambers by TES is being seriously considered in countries where the production of electricity is strongly based on fossil fuels.
 Practical solutions for economical large-scale TES are developed at the materials, prototypes, and system levels within this research line.

 Materials aging and degradation.
 Thermal energy storage operational conditions often involve high temperatures and aggressive media, such as molten salts.
-This leads to an unacceptable degradation of materials and, as a result of increased investment costs and the risk of accidents.
+This leads to an unacceptable degradation of construction and storage materials and, as a result of increased investment costs and the risk of accidents.
 The development of failure preventing methods and cost-effective materials solutions is one of the focus areas of this research line.

 Nanotriboelectricity.
 A considerable amount of waste mechanical and thermal energy is available in the form of undesired vibrations, shock-impacts, and related friction.
 The effective transformation of this waste energy into useful electricity has strategical importance for the development of global sustainable energy consumption.
 With this regard, a novel regenerative shock-absorbers and generators based on nanotriboelectrification principles are developed within this research line.